neondatabase/db-per-tenant/README.md

-## Scaling Postgres for AI Applications: Vector Database per Tenant
+## Scaling Postgres for AI Applications: vector database per tenant

-Rather than having all vector embeddings stored in a single Postgres database, you provide each tenant (a user, an organization, a workspace, or any other entity requiring isolation) with its own dedicated Postgres database instance where you can store and query their embeddings.
+Rather than having all vector embeddings stored in a single Postgres database, you provide each tenant (a user, an organization, a workspace, or any other entity requiring isolation) with its own dedicated Postgres database instance where you can store and query its embeddings.

 Depending on your application, you will provision a vector database after a specific event (e.g., user signup, organization creation, or upgrade to paid tier).
 You will then track tenants and their associated vector databases in your application's main database.